 Monounsaturated fats, such as oleic acid, have been linked to reducing LDL cholesterol and triglycerides and raising HDL cholesterols.
 Diets rich in monounsaturated acids are associated with lower fat mass and decreased blood pressure.
-High levels of oleic acids can be found in olive, canola, sunflower and safflower oils.
-The following chart shows the oil composition in our soybean oil compared to these and certain other oils:
+High levels of oleic acids can be found in canola, olive, high oleic safflower and high oleic sunflower oils.